StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 - Reduced overall length
 - Simpler sentence structure
 - Simpler vocabulary
-- A vastly reduced use of idioms -- which are often unnecessary to convey specific meaning, but can make writing completely incomprehensible to people unfamiliar with them
+- A vastly reduced use of idioms---which are often unnecessary to convey specific meaning, but can make writing completely incomprehensible to people unfamiliar with them
 - A vastly reduced use of foreign loanwords and borrowed phrases (e.g., *c'est la vie*, *sine qua non*, etc.)
-- A vastly reduced use of complex or fanciful simile, metaphor, metonymy, and so on -- things that some readers may be unfamiliar with (just as with idioms)
+- A vastly reduced use of complex or fanciful simile, metaphor, metonymy, and so on---things that some readers may be unfamiliar with (just as with idioms)

 ### Why would we want a low writing level to begin with?